dylan-lang/opendylan/documentation/library-reference/source/common-dylan/transcendentals.rst

    :description:

      Returns the hyperbolic tangent of its argument.
 The floating point precision of the result is given by the precision of ``x``.
 The result is a single-float if ``x`` is an integer.

-See also
+   :seealso:

      - :func:`cosh`
      - :func:`sinh`